RoamGuru Roam Guru

-Hoi An is a town that knows exactly what it is.
+Hoi An does not care about your diet.
+The town has been feeding people since the 15th century, when Japanese traders built the covered bridge and Chinese merchant houses lined the river, and it has no intention of stopping now.
 While Hanoi chases modernity and Ho Chi Minh City races toward the future, Hoi An stays stubbornly, beautifully stuck in the 18th century.
 The UNESCO-protected old town does not allow cars.
 The buildings wear their colonial history like a favorite jacket.
 And the food?
 The food is why you came.

 The Holy Trinity: Hoi An's Signature Dishes